 I was nervous because the one other time I tried to caramelize sugar I really messed up good.
-I took my time though, didn't rush things, followed the recipe exactly and it worked!
+I took my time though and didn’t rush things.
 I swear it took me forever to wrap these little babies.
 I also swore we were going to be allowed only one a day after having to do the tedious wrap job.
 Then I ate one.
-Suddenly, all that wrapping didn't seem to matter anymore and at least 10 more mysteriously disappeared.
+Suddenly, all that wrapping didn’t seem to matter anymore and at least 10 more mysteriously disappeared.
 Needless to say, the next day I took the majority of them work and I got rid of them as quickly as possible (not without downing about 3-4 more before I pawned them off).
 That evening before we went to bed I went to the cupboard to see if Grumpy decided to eat them.
 Yeah, I was going to be evil and eat what I left him.
 But.
 He beat me too it!!!
 LOL They were gone!
 Oh well.
-I think I better leave these alone for a while.
+I think I better leave these alone for awhile.
 I could gain every pound I lost back eating these babies!

 Fleur de Sel Caramels

 1/4 cup light corn syrup